A large number of public examinations take place throughout the school year, including GCSE, IGCSE, AS and A2, STEP and AEA exams.

 - Information for candidates: Privacy Notice

-- Notice re mobile phones, MP3 players etc
+- Unauthorised Items (mobile phones, MP3 players etc)

 New Policies in Examinations

 Students should leave mobiles in their lockers.
-If this is not possible they should be left at Haywood Reception.
-Students leaving mobiles at Reception will be given a tag; the tag is then exchanged for the mobile at the end of the examination.
+If this is not possible they can be left at Haywood Reception.
+Mobiles left at reception will be locked away and should be retrieved at the end of the examination.
 Uncollected mobiles will be locked away until the next day.

 Please be aware that Reception shuts at 4.45pm and, if an examination finishes after Reception has closed, mobiles cannot be collected that day.

-JCQ regulations now state that candidates must not be wearing, or have in their possession, a wrist watch which allows data storage.
+From September 2021, JCQ regulations now state that candidates must not be wearing or have in their possession a watch of any kind.

 Frequently Asked Questions about examinations at Freemen’s